edibotopic/sqong/readme.md

 Theme music and score FX are original, quick compositions.

-The collision FX gently processed mouth sounds.
+The collision FX consist of my own gently processed mouth sounds.

 You are free to reuse both.